jdickey/repository-support/README.md

 * `StoreResult` is a simple value object with three accessors for values passed in to the `#initialize` method: namely `#entity` (some value object); `#success` (a Boolean, aliased as `#success?`); and `#errors` an Array of error records as created by `ErrorFactory.create`.
 It has two subclasses: `StoreResult::Success` fills in a `StoreResult` using its single parameter (the entity) and defaults for the other fields; and `StoreResult::Failure`, which does likewise initialised with an array of error hashes.
 * `TestAttributeContainer` is a module that, when used to extend a class, adds an `attributes` Hash property (reader and writer) to the extending class.
 While `attributes` is initially empty, it may be added to either by defining a single key, or by mass-assigning a Hash to `attributes`.
 Once an individual "attribute" is defined for a class instance, it can be read from or written to using a direct method on that instance.
 See the discussion in "Usage" below for more details.

+## IMPORTANT LEGACY NOTICE

+**_NOTICE!_** This Gem was created to support a solo, ad-hoc, early learning experience in what is now known as Clean Architecture.
+It was part of our first attempt to build an alternative to the ActiveRecord/ActiveModel scheme native to Ruby on Rails.

+As such, it has been superseded and far outshone by other, team efforts, notably [ROM](http://rom-rb.org/) as used with [Hanami](http://hanamirb.org/) and [Trailblazer](http://trailblazer.to/).
+You are *strongly advised* to examine these and other tools rather than to use this for *any* new development.
+The Gem is being republished as an 0.1.0 release purely for internal archaeologigical purposes.

 ## Installation